- Travel and Places»

 Perfect for storing your jewelry or other precious items.
 I have one that I put in the entrance of our home to store keys.
 They are also interesting decorative pieces that will brighten some corners in your home.

-This red jewelry box is a perfect gift for your friends, wishing them luck and prosperity, red being the colour for luck in many Asian tradition.
-It is also a good box for your own home to put keys in right on the entrance hallway table.
+This red jewelry box is also a perfect gift for your friends, wishing them luck and prosperity, red being the colour for luck in many Asian tradition.

 Mother of Pearl Inlay